African Literary Metadata

 Repository

 The most important output of the ALMEDA project is the data repository of metadata that the project will collect and then make available through a linked, open and searchable database.
 In this work-package, team members collect extensive data on previously uncatalogued materials.
-This data will be entered into our database where it will be searchable through an interface (to be launched in 2025) that will also be able to visualise data for easy exploration.
-The interface will further allow for entry of ground-up metadata, meaning that the repository will continue to grow beyond the five years of the project’s funding.
+This data will be entered into the ALMEDA wiki-base instance, which will be searchable through an easily usable interface (to be launched towards the end of 2025).
+The interface will further allow for entry of ground-up metadata, allowing the repository to grow beyond the five years of the project’s funding.

 Formal collaborations